dendriel/rozsa-events-collector/README.md

 ## Events Submitter

 The events submission is the final part of the collection process.
-The Events Submitter is the component in charge of packing and submitting the collected event data to the remote server.
+The Events Submitter is the component in charge of packing and asynchronously submitting the collected event data to the remote server.

 The default implementation of the Events Submitter is an HTTP submitter that packs the event data and `POST` it as a JSON body to the remoter server in the following format: